33073-umar/NeuraWall/README.md

 2. Node.js 14+
 3. Wireshark (required for Dumpcap).
 Ensure it is installed at the default location:
    `C:\Program Files\Wireshark`.
+4. Clone the CICFlowMeter repository as part of the setup.

 ### **Installation Steps**